โ† Back to Blog

 That's a facade.
 One simple function hiding complex coordination behind it.

-In Java you'd build a Facade class explicitly.
 In Go, the package system does this by default.
 Uppercase is your public API.
 Lowercase is hidden:

 // package order โ€” consumers only see PlaceOrder